christran85-cyber/enterprise-security-operations-lab/README.md

 The event successfully appeared in the centralized Wazuh environment.

-This demonstrated the telemetry path:
+This demonstrated the complete telemetry path:

 ```text
 Ubuntu Endpoint